tonimctoni/rustcrawl/README.md

  - Make sure magic numbers/strings are gone.

- - Make sure url content that is not html or css gets discarded.
+ - Make sure url content that is not html or css gets discarded before it gets gotten by client.

 <!--  - Add timeout to getting chunks too. -->